MZiyad24/Library-System/README.md

 BookID: Foreign Key to Books Table
 UserID: Foreign Key to Users Table
-ReservationDate: Date when the book was reserved Features
+ReservationDate: Date when the book was reserved

+Features
-Admin Features:
+1-Admin Features:
   Book Management: Add, update, and remove books from the library database.

   User Management: Manage customer profiles, view borrowing history.

   Transactions: Track book borrowing, returns, and reservations.

   Fine Calculation: Calculate fines for late returns.

-Customer Features:
+2-Customer Features:
   Book Search: Search books by title, author, or category.
   Borrow Books: Borrow available books.
   Reserve Books: Reserve books if not available.
   Profile Management: Edit personal profile details.
-Usage
+3-Usage
   Admin:
     Login: Use the default admin credentials to log in.
     Manage Books: Navigate to the book management screen to add, edit, or delete books.
     View Transactions: View all book transactions, including current borrowings and overdue books.
     Track Fines: Manage and calculate fines for overdue books.
   Customer:
     Login: Use your credentials to log in as a customer.
     Search Books: Search for books by title, author, or genre.
     Reserve Books: Reserve unavailable books.
     Borrow Books: Borrow books if available and track your borrowing history.
     Manage Profile: Update personal information, such as name, email, and phone number.
-Screenshots
-Login Screen:

-Admin Dashboard:

-Book Management:

-User Profile:

-Contributors
+4-Contributors
   Developer 1: Database Design and Backend Logic.
   Developer 2: C# GUI Development.
   Developer 3: Testing and Documentation.